How to Maintain Your EcoPure, Whirlpool or Kenmore Water Softener

 - Wait until salt levels are low

-- Lift the cover off the water softener
+- Open the lid of the water softener

-- Pour 16 oz. of Whirlpool Water Softener Cleanser or EcoPure Water Softener Cleaner in the brine well
+- Pour entire 16 oz. of Softener Cleaner into the brine well

-- Close the brine well and water softener cover
+- Replace the brine well cover and close the water softener

 - Wait 2 hours before using your water

 The manufacturer recommends using a bottle of water softener cleaner every 4 months to keep your system running efficiently.
-This is especially important for people in hard water areas.
-85 percent of Americans live in hard water areas which means their home is receiving water from treatment facilities and wells that have high levels of iron, manganese and calcium.
+85 percent of Americans live in hard water areas which means their home is using water that may have high levels of magnesium, calcium, and sometimes iron.

 Extend Your Water Softener Warranty

-The EcoPure 31,000 and 42,000 Grain Water Softeners come with a one-year full parts warranty that can be extended to 5 years.
-To receive the warranty extension, you must register your purchase on EcoPure’s website.
-After registration, you need to purchase and use a bottle of EcoPure Water Softener Cleaner every 4 months.
+The EcoPure EP31 and EP42 water softeners come with a 1-year parts warranty that can be extended to 5 years with regular purchases of EcoPure Water Softener Cleaner.
+To receive the warranty extension, you must register your system on EcoPure’s website and hold onto your system and cleaner receipts.
+After registration, you will receive email reminders to use EcoPure Water Softener Cleaner every 4 months.

 Additional Water Softener Cleaner Instructions

 That’s why salt always needs to be present in your system.
-When you first get your softener, check salt levels every few weeks until you establish a refilling schedule.
+When you first get your softener, check salt levels at least once a month until you establish a refilling schedule.

 Breaking the Salt Bridge